 8. account opening

 This is followed by the Opening an account with a local bank in Dubai.
 There is a wide range of options, from local banks and fintechs to major international banks such as HSBC.
-Depending on your needs and requirements, you need to choose the right bank.
+Depending on your needs and requirements, it is important to choose the right bank.
+Popular banks among expats include Mashreq, ENBD and Wio, the latter of which is a modern fintech and can be opened relatively easily if you know how.

 9. real estate

 Finally, of course, you also need a property to live in.
 This can be found via Propertyfinder.ae, Bayut.com or through a trusted real estate agent.
 Whether buying or renting, almost all real estate deals in Dubai usually go through a real estate agent.
-For rental contracts, 5% commission of the annual rent is taken and for purchases 2% of the total price.
+For rental contracts, 5% commission of the annual rent is taken and for purchases 2% of the total price plus an additional 4% DLD fee.

 Costs